Carl Milliken

 Carl Elias Milliken (July 13, 1877 – May 1, 1961) was an American politician, and business executive.
-He served as the 51st Governor of Maine, and was the Chief Spokesman for the Motion Picture Association of America.
+He served as the 51st governor of Maine from 1917-1921, coinciding with United States direct involvement in World War I. He was later the chief spokesman for the Motion Picture Association of America (MPAA).

 Early life and education

 A native of Pittsfield, Maine, Milliken was the son of Charles Arthur Milliken and Phoebe Ellen Knowlton.
 Milliken graduated from Bates College in 1897.
-He went on to receive his master's degree from Harvard University in 1899, before moving to Island Falls, Maine to enter the lumber business.
+He went on to receive his master's degree from Harvard University in 1899, before moving to Island Falls, Maine, to enter the lumber business.

 Early business career

 During the next six years, Milliken held positions as general manager of two lumber companies and an axe manufacturer and as president of a local telephone company.

 Political career

 His political career began in 1905, when he was elected to the Maine House of Representatives.
 Milliken moved up to the Maine State Senate in 1909, and was president of that body from 1913 to 1915.